Chart Color Schemes

 Waterford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Waterford's cultural diversity is notable, with 41.8% speaking a language other than English at home and 53.1% born overseas.
-Christianity is the predominant religion at 50.4%.
-Buddhism stands out at 7.8%, higher than Greater Perth's average of 2.7%.
+Waterford has high cultural diversity metrics, with 41.8% of the population speaking a language other than English at home and 53.1% born outside Australia.
+Christianity is the most common religious affiliation, representing 50.4% of the population.
+Buddhism has a high relative concentration at 7.8% of the population, which is higher than the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity